adap/flower/enhancements/0001-20220311-flower-enhancement-doc.md

 - **status** (Required)
   The current status of the proposal.
 See [workflow](#workflow) for the possible states.
 - **authors** (Required)
   A list of authors of the proposal.
-This is simply the Github ID.
+This is simply the GitHub ID.
 - **creation-date** (Required)
   The date that the proposal was first submitted in a PR.
 - **last-updated** (Optional)